RichardDooling/Entertainment_Law/Representation/Representation.md

 may enter into a contract of employment which can be enforced against the employer, and that is so even though the employment may envisage the exercise of his legal skills and ability.&hellip;

 Likewise, it cannot be said
-as matter of law that the contract was illegal and void for the reason that plaintiff &hellip; was conducting a theatrical employment agency without a license therefor.
-By express exemption &hellip; a person engaged in the business of managing ‘entertainments, exhibitions or performances, or the artists or attractions constituting the same, where such business only incidentally involves the seeking of employment therefor’ is not required to be licensed.
-As noted, plaintiff was employed as defendant's ‘personal representative and manager’.
-It was specifically provided that ‘this contract does not in any way contemplate that the second party (plaintiff) shall act as agent for the purpose of procuring further contracts or work’ for defendant, the plaintiff was ‘not required in any way to procure’ such contracts or work, and that in the event defendant ‘needs additional employment or work then an agent shall be employed by the second party (plaintiff) to procure such employment, and the services of said agent shall be separately paid for’ by defendant.
+as matter of law that the contract was illegal and void for the reason that Mandel &hellip; was conducting a theatrical employment agency without a license therefor.
+By express exemption &hellip;
+a person engaged in the business of managing ‘entertainments, exhibitions or performances, or the artists or attractions constituting the same, where such business only incidentally involves the seeking of employment therefor’ is not required to be licensed.
+As noted, Mandel was employed as Liebman's 'personal representative and manager'.
+It was specifically provided that:

+> this contract does not in any way contemplate that the second party (Mandel) shall act as agent for the purpose of procuring further contracts or work’ for Liebman, the plaintiff was ‘not required in any way to procure’ such contracts or work, and that in the event Liebman ‘needs additional employment or work then an agent shall be employed by the second party (Liebman) to procure such employment, and the services of said agent shall be separately paid for’ by Liebman.

 The judgments below should be reversed and a new trial granted, with costs to abide the event.